Lord Byron School (Gyumri)

 Lord Byron School №20 (Լորդ Բայրոնի անվան թիվ 20 միջնակարգ դպրոց) is a public school in Gyumri (formerly Leninakan) founded in 1990, following the 1988 Armenian earthquake that devastated the city, by funds provided by the British Government as well as donations raised by the British people.
-A carved stone cross called a Khatchkar was placed in a British school by the Armenian government in thanks for the rebuilding of this school following the 1988 earthquake.
+A carved stone cross called a Khatchkar was placed at Annie Holgate Comprehensive School, Nottinghamshire, by the Armenian government in thanks for the rebuilding of this school following the 1988 earthquake.

 History

 The school was built in 1950 and was named after the Armenian playwright Gabriel Soundukyan.
 The 1988 earthquake occurred at 11:41 local time when most people were either at work or at school.

 The Soviet general secretary Mikhail Gorbachev asked for international assistance.
 The death toll from the quake was 25,000 and the school lost over 40 students and staff.

 The rebuilt school was opened by the United Kingdom Prime Minister Margaret Thatcher on 10 June 1990 on her first trip to the Soviet Union.
 Since then there has been support from Armenians living abroad.
 A new boiler-house was constructed and a playground were paid for by the Armenian General Benevolent Union.

 After the building a partnership was established between Lord Byron School and a school near to Byron's resting place near Nottingham.
 As a symbol of thanks the government arranged for a khatchkar (traditional Armenian carved stone cross) to be placed in the British school's playground.